 Sonic Generations Review

-By Kevin Mitchell Posted on March 30, 2012
+By Kevin Mitchell | Posted: March 30, 2012

 Classic Sonic teams up with new Sonic — if only new Sonic called in sick and learned to shut his mouth.
-For those of you that are huge fans of the classic Sonic games, we have been waiting for what seems like forever for the next great Sonic game — or for that matter a good Sonic game.
+For those of you who are huge fans of the classic Sonic games, we have been waiting for what seems like forever for the next great Sonic game — or for that matter, a good Sonic game.
 After the travesty that was Sonic 2006, and Sonic 4: Episode 1 — who does SEGA think they are not releasing the next episode, Valve? — I had given up hope on ever enjoying a Sonic game ever again.
 Sonic Generations consists of everything that I wanted in a Sonic game and everything that has slowly built my hatred for the newer Sonic games, all wrapped into a single package.
 Which side prevailed?
-Let’s read on.
+Let's read on.

 The story consists of New Sonic panicking when all of his pals start being kidnapped and trapped in separate worlds.
 It is up to Sonic, and Sonic, to rescue them and find out who the mastermind is behind this — though I'll give you two guesses.

-Each of the Acts are broken up into 2 parts — one for Classic Sonic in an awesome sidescrolling level, and one for new Sonic which plays on a vertically scrolling level that for the most part works well.
+Each of the Acts are broken up into 2 parts — one for Classic Sonic in an awesome side-scrolling level, and one for new Sonic which plays on a vertically scrolling level that for the most part works well.
 However, it still has parts that ruin the momentum that a Sonic game should have.

 Each of the Acts are reimagined versions of older Sonic titles, but the selection leaves a lot to be desired.
-Why they decided to use more modern Sonic games (Sonic 2006, Sonic Unleashed, and Sonic Colors), instead of from more classic game such as Sonic 3 or Sonic 3D, is beyond me.
+Why they decided to use more modern Sonic games (Sonic 2006, Sonic Unleashed, and Sonic Colors), instead of from more classic games such as Sonic 3 or Sonic 3D, is beyond me.

 A major problem for me is the way the game is designed.
 After beating a couple of the Acts, you hit a literal brick wall.
 To progress in the story any further, you have to finish challenges from the Acts you just completed.
 These range from completing time trials to ghost races.
 Completing these unlocks keys that are used to open up the boss battle before being able to move on to the next set of Acts.
 This is a complete misstep to me, and even though these challenges only last a minute or two, I fail to see the reason why they designed the game this way.
 It really stops the momentum of the game and grinds it to a halt.
 Although, the lack of momentum seems to be a problem with Sonic games in general these days.